dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/model-query-history.md

 1. You have a dbt Cloud account on the [Enterprise plan](https://www.getdbt.com/pricing/).
 2. You have set up a [production](https://docs.getdbt.com/docs/deploy/deploy-environments#set-as-production-environment) deployment environment for each project you want to explore, with at least one successful job run.
 3. You have [admin permissions](/docs/cloud/manage-access/enterprise-permissions) in dbt Cloud to edit project settings or production environment settings.
-4. Use Snowflake or BigQuery as your data warehouse and can enable query history permissions or work with an admin to do so.
-(Support for additional data platforms coming soon)
+4. Use Snowflake or BigQuery as your data warehouse and can enable query history permissions or work with an admin to do so (Support for additional data platforms coming soon).

 ## Credential permissions